replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 !!! note ""
     We recommend putting the initialization method inside either **Application.onCreate()** or **MainActivity.onCreate() **.
 The application must be initialized before invoking any functions of the SDK.

-##Displaying Ads
+##Displaying Recommendation Center

+!!! note ""
+    Only for Content Providers

-Ads may be shown wherever you place them inside your app, but they **must** include a Placement parameter to indicate the specific location.
+Displaying Recommendation Center is simillar to displaying ads.
+It may be shown wherever you place them inside your app, but you need to include a Placement parameter to indicate the specific location.
 Placements are used to optimize user experience and analytics.

 ###Placements
 Below are all predefined placement values: